Junorium/app_engr_methods_project/README.md

 # Wiring
 With a tactile button, attach the positive terminal to pin 17 and the negative terminal to GND.
-With the speaker, attach the cathode to pin X and the anode to GND.
+With the speaker, attach the cathode to pin 18 and the anode to GND.

 Connect a continuous 5V power supply to the Rapsberry Pi.